qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Draw Grid Dialog |nix|

-As grid type, you can specify to use a solid line or cross.
+As grid type, you can specify to use a 'Solid', 'Cross', 'Markers' or 'Frame and annotations only'.
+'Frame and annotations only' is especially useful when working with rotated maps or reprojected grids.
 Symbology of the grid can be chosen.
 See section Rendering_Mode_.
 Furthermore, you can define an interval in the X and Y directions, an X and Y offset, and the width used for the cross or line grid type.